waxx567/Dell/Wayne McRae 3D portfolio/README.md

 My portfolio website created using Three.js.

+**Folders:**
+basic - a simple application created using a CDN.
+A handy place for me to play with materials and textures. vite - the full application created using `npm create vite@latest`

 ## Three.js Overview

 Three.js is a lightweight and flexible JavaScript library designed to enable the creation of complex 3D visualizations, animations, and interactive graphics within a web browser.
 It abstracts many of the complexities associated with WebGL, making it easier for developers to render 3D objects, apply materials, and create immersive experiences with relatively minimal code.